kaibakker/bitcoinsupport/_questions/what-is-a-bitcoin-exchange.md

 You may see how a very large buy order will buy so many bitcoins at increasing prices, that the last bitcoin bought will be significantly more expensive than the first.
 This will have caused a higher bitcoin price.
 The speed at which this happens (or rather, how much money is required to cause a certain price change) is called __market resistance__.
 You may now also understand that exchanges with a lot of orders in the order book will have more market resistance.

-## Withdrawing funds
+## Withdrawing funds!

 Now you have a certain amount of bitcoins in your trading account.
 If you want to store the bitcoins somewhere securely, you need to transfer them to a wallet.
 For more info, please refer to [How should I store my bitcoins](http://www.decentral.support/questions/how-should-i-store-my-bitcoins/).

 ## What now?

 I would like to invite you to read up on these concepts and start trading on a very small scale, just to understand how everything works.
 If you understand how exchanges work and how the (price-)dynamics of people buying and selling stuff works, you'll understand a lot more about economics and markets.
 Very valuable!
 It is up to you to determine to what extent you are willing to get involved with trading bitcoins.
 Most people [Hodl](http://www.decentral.support/questions/what-is-hodl/).